What is the ACT?

 Why is the ACT important?

-Please see the below table for a list of schools in Snohomish County hosting the ACT - note that not all schools are offering tests on the same dates.
-For ACT testing locations outside of Snohomish County, please refer to the ACT website or reach out to the Assessment Coordinator.
+Please see the table below for a list of schools in Snohomish County hosting the ACT - note that not all schools are offering tests on the same dates.
+For ACT testing locations outside of Snohomish County, please refer to the ACT website or make an appointment with your counselor!

-ACT results are posted to a student's MyACT account online, 10 to 60 days after the testing date depending on when the test occurred; some dates have a higher volume of testers.
+ACT results are posted to a student's MyACT account online, 10 to 60 days after the testing date, depending on when the test occurred; some dates have a higher volume of testers.
 When registering for the ACT, students select their high school and four college/university institutions to send their scores to at no cost.
-Sending additional score reports is done through a student's MyACT account and a $16 fee per report applies.
+Sending additional score reports is done through a student's MyACT account for a $16 fee per report.

 How is the ACT different from the SAT?